 She simply shrugged.
 “Hailey’s not much for conversation.”

 Conceding defeat, I straightened.
-“It’s all right, honey… I’m not much of a talker, either.”
+“It’s all right, sweetheart… I’m not much of a talker, either.”
 I ruffled the top of her head, instantly regretting the lame move.

 “Thought Irishmen were good at blarney.”